ahmed-moharam-94/Shop/README.md

 # Shop
-An application to get or search information about Pokemons Creatures.
+An application to buy or sell products using Firebase Real time database.

 ## Features:
 ```